leebyron/til/entries/radiate intent.md

 - Sets the example that bold action is encouraged from everyone, not just organizational higher-ups.

 If it's a good idea, go ahead and do it.
-But loudly say what you are doing along the way. _Radiate intent!_
+Say loudly what you are doing along the way. _Radiate intent!_